Neurogami/Scripting_Processing_with_MIDI/Scripting_Processing_with_MIDI.md

 When a MIDI message arrives, `midiMessage` pulls out the note value and velocity.
 It passes those values on to `invokeNoteHandler`.
 That's where the fun happens.

 [Java reflection](http://docs.oracle.com/javase/tutorial/reflect/member/methodInvocation.html) allows code to find methods by name (using `getMethod`) and call them.
-We want to pass an `int` value to some method of form `onNote<SomeNoteValue>`; to find a method you need to both the name and an array of classes describing what arguments that method takes.
+We want to pass an `int` value to some method of the form `onNote<SomeNoteValue>`; to find a method you need to both the name and an array of classes describing what arguments that method takes.

 Once a reference to such a method is found it is invoked using (surprise!) `invoke`.